thomd/on-react/README.md

 The value of the ref depends on the type of node:

 1. When the ref attribute is used on an **HTML element**, the ref receives the underlying **DOM element** as its current property.
+You can use the `ref` attribute inside a function component as long as you refer a DOM element.

 2. When the ref attribute is used on a **custom class component**, the ref object receives the **mounted instance of the component** as its current.
+You can not use the `ref` attribute on function components.

 ### Example using the callback pattern